Skip to Content

 • It can be expensive to maintain; you’ll need to continue bleaching to keep up with roots and to keep your hair a healthy shade of blonde.

-What to Do Before Bleaching Hair?
+What to Do Before Bleaching Hair

-Do Consult Your Salon
+Do Consult Your Stylist

 Do's Before Bleaching Hair - Consult Hairstylist

-Do Take into Account Natural Hair
+Do Take Your Natural Hair Into Account

 Everyone’s hair is different.
 This is especially important for people with dark hair; bleaching may take more than one session to get the desired result.
 Are you prepared for that kind of time or money investment?